1 Import shadowing¶

 For GHC specifically, it already has a similar name resolution policy,

 only used by the GHCi REPL.
-Implementing ImportShadowing
+Implementing ImportShadowing is as

 easy as switching to the GHCi shadowing mechanism, plus some extra